This post is accurate and up to date as of February 10th 2021 and will be continuously updated as the situation unfolds.

 We resumed our Krakow social event calendar in June when the restrictions on social events were lifted, and continue to operate them, whenever possible, in compliance with Poland’s social distancing measures.
 We plan to launch a calendar of social events in the cities of Warsaw, Gdansk, Wroclaw, and Poznan this fall.

-We are still planning to go ahead with our key events scheduled for January and February 2021, namely our orientation program in Krakow and the training courses of our Internship Programs.
+We are still planning going ahead with our key events scheduled for January and February 2021, namely our orientation program in Krakow and the training courses of our Internship Programs.
+You can follow our social events from overseas on our Instagram.